Message from Normand Côté, Chair, Parachute Board of Directors

 The Board also extends our sincere thanks to Pamela Fuselli, who acted as Interim CEO during the extensive search process.
 With Pamela’s guidance, enthusiasm and dedication, staff remained focused on our cause and achieved ongoing success, including earning a mandate from the Government of Canada to lead the development of harmonized concussion management guidelines and protocols; launching the national road-safety focused Parachute Vision Zero Network; and introducing National Injury Prevention Day as part of Parachute’s fifth anniversary celebration.

 Parachute’s mission remains a challenging one.
-We are excited to have a leader of Steve’s calibre take the helm and guide the charity to during this next Parachute.
+We are excited to have a leader of Steve’s calibre take the helm and guide the charity during this next stage for Parachute.
 The Board is confident in Steve’s ability to lead the charity as a unified voice of change and build the movement for an injury-free Canada.

 Please direct any inquiries to Lorraine Doherty at email@example.com or 416-779-3256.